jwworth/cap-driver-benchmarking/README.md

 rake
 ```

+When all the dependencies are installed correctly, the tests should pass.

-Validate that all tests are passing, which indicates you have all the dependencies.
-Activate the custom profiler by adding `--format PlotFormatter` to `.rspec`.
+A custom profiler builds `.png` charts.
+Activate it by uncommenting `--format PlotFormatter` inside `.rspec`.

 ### Hypothesis

-I predict the following ranking, from fastest to slowest:
+I predicted the following performance ranking, from fastest to slowest:

 1. RackTest
 2. Poltergeist